Matt-Tysoe-gh/Sales-Data-Integrity-Checker/README.md

 This can be found in the "Expected Outcome.txt" file

 ## Roadmap:
-- Enhanced Reporting: Implement functionality to output a summary report (CSV/Excel) for further analysis.
 - Improved Error Handling: Add robust error checking for file I/O and data consistency.
 - Automated Testing: Develop unit tests to ensure each component works as expected.